PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-07 06:21:13
+Last updated: 2024-04-07 06:21:48
-Random Quote: I appreciate your help, but there's a reason your name is "Robin", not "Batman". - Ted Mosby
+Random Quote: There is one problem with success.
+Not everyone can handle it. - Walt Breslin